gperdrizet/bartleby/docker_setup_notes.md

 python setup.py install
 ```

 Without LD_LIBRARY_PATH or BNB_CUDA_VERSION set, we are now getting complaints about missing scipy when trying to run the bitsandbytes test.
-I think this is father than we were getting a moment ago.
+I think this is farther than we were getting a moment ago.
 Let's add scipy to the venv and try again:

 ```text
 (test-venv)$ pip install scipy